SaaS Subscription Tracker Alternatives (2026) | CostLoop

-Spreadsheets, bank apps, expense tools, or a dedicated tracker - here's what each option actually does, who it's for, and which one fits your situation.
+Spreadsheets, expense tools, enterprise platforms, or a dedicated tracker - here is what each option does, who it is built for, and which one fits your team size and budget.

-There's no single right answer for every business.
-The best subscription tracking approach depends on how many subscriptions you manage, whether you have team members who need access, and how much time you want to spend maintaining the system.
+There is no single right answer for every business.
+The best subscription tracking approach depends on how many subscriptions you manage, whether you have team members who need access, and how much time you want to spend on setup and maintenance.
+This hub covers every real option - from free spreadsheets to enterprise SaaS management platforms - without a predetermined conclusion.

 Track subscriptions in a spreadsheet